iszczesniak/cpp/memory/index.md

 parameter was of a reference type or not.
 A temporary was destroyed before the evaluation of the complete (whole) expression was complete.
-When passing by value, however, that temporary didn't exist because its value was created directly in a parameter in accordance with either the unnamed RVO or the constructor elision.
+When passing by value, however, that temporary didn't exist because its value was created directly in a parameter in accordance with the unnamed elision.

 Since C++17 these expressions are called expressions of the **prvalue** category, prvalue expressions or just prvalues in short.